5 steps to successful ERP requirements gathering

 Another approach is to work along process flows.
 How does your business receive new customer orders?
 What is involved around delivering that order to your customer?
 Who produces the order and what steps do they take?
 Most processes flow through more than one functional department.
 Often we find that the requirement turns out to be the handoffs and not the work needed within any department.

 There is no single right approach.
 Choose one that makes sense for you and your team and stick with it until you have a long list of possible requirements.
+Your team will document as many requests for some need to be included as a requirement.
+Then, the team will rewrite the statements so that the benefit is shown as to the entire enterprise and possibly modify some that were skewed toward a particular function so they are more balanced for a business-wide benefit.

 We all have tasks we prefer to delay as long as possible.
 Anyone in your business can probably tell stories about some process that makes no sense from their perspective.
 With this step, we will begin to refine the suggested requirement list.
 Understand where the pain points exist within your organization and verify that your requirement list includes a remedy for those pains.
 ERP is implemented to fix a problem, or improve a part of the business, in fact, the top reason for implementing a new system is to improve efficiency according to the latest ERP report data.
 What is your business looking to get from the new system?